hsudml/glitch/README.md

 ![Screenshot showing the merge pull request button](images/mergePull.png)

-9. Check your new repo and sit back and celebrate.
+9. Double-check your new repo and sit back and celebrate!